excalq/arthurk.com/README.md

 This contains the HTML source, as well as the webserver and Dockerfile for my complete website.

-Note that these are all intentionally very minimal.
+Note that these are all intentionally very minimal, in the aim of learning Rust.

 ## Attribution